-2. Divide dough into 2 rounds and place first round on a lightly dusted surface.
-Roll dough out into a thin round, about 1/4 inch thick.
-Place dough on a lightly dusted peel (if baking on a pizza stone) or sheet pan.
+2. Divide dough into 2-4 rounds and place first round on a lightly dusted surface.
+Roll dough out into a thin circle, about 1/4 inch thick.
+Place dough on a lightly dusted cutting board (if baking on a pizza stone) or sheet pan.

-3. If using store bought meatballs, toss with 1/2 cup tomato puree, reserving the rest for the calzones.
-Place 1/2 peppers mixture on top of one side of dough, followed by half the meatballs.
+3. If using store bought meatballs, toss with 1/2 cup tomato puree, reserving the rest for filling.
+Place peppers mixture on top of one side of dough, followed by meatballs.
 If the meatballs are larger than ping pong ball size, cut in half.

-4. Top with half the mozzarella and parmesan cheeses.
+4. Top with mozzarella and Parmesan cheese.
 Spoon 1/4 cup tomato puree on top of filling.

 5. Fold dough over to form a half-moon shape and seal by pressing edges together.
 Rub with 1 teaspoon of olive oil.
-Slide calzone into oven either on pizza stone or sheet pan.
-Bake for 20 minutes, or until top is golden brown.
+Slide Calzone into oven either on pizza stone or sheet pan.
+Bake for 20 minutes, or until golden brown.

 6. Remove from oven and let rest 5 minutes before slicing.
 Serve with any additional tomato puree.
 Enjoy!